flatironinstitute/neuroRSE/site/_posts/2023-11-17-summer-2024-internship.md

 [CaImAn](https://github.com/flatironinstitute/CaImAn) (Calcium Imaging Analysis), maintained by Eric Thomson, provides a platform for analyzing calcium and voltage imaging data.

 ## What types of background are we looking for?
-We are looking for interns who have experience in one or more of:
+We are looking for interns who have experience in at least one of:

 - Using Python packages for scientific computing (e.g., matplotlib, numpy, scikit-learn, etc.).
 - Open-source software development (e.g., git, pull request workflow, writing documentation, etc.).